sushil2601/javaScript_practise/REACT.md

 Q. How do you handle authentication and authorization in React applications?
 Ans:-
     There are two main ways to handle authentication and authorization in React applications.
 One way is to use a third-party library, such as Auth0 or Firebase.
 These libraries provide a number of features that make it easy to implement authentication and authorization in your application, such as user management, password hashing, and session management.

+Q. Integration testing :-
+Ans :-
+    Integration testing focuses on testing how different modules or components of an application work together.

+Q. End-To-End testing :-
+Ans :-
+    E2E testing simulates real user scenarios by testing the entire application flow, from start to finish, as a user would.

 --------------------------------------------------------------------------------------------------
 <!-- Fetch and axios -->